cliche-niche/WCTC/README.md

 Awarded 3/3 for implementation and bonus (mean was 0.6).

 ## Parting Comments
 To a stressful four months, and being one of the last few batches to ever have to do ['cs335'](https://www.cse.iitk.ac.in/users/swarnendu/courses/spring2023-cs335/).
-We are very proud of what we have built, no matter how rudimentary, or how buggy, even if it led a lot of sleepless nights and missing classes (of cs335). <br>- JAZ Hands
+We are very proud of what we have built, no matter how rudimentary, or how buggy, even if it led to a lot of sleepless nights and missing (cs335) classes. <br>- JAZ Hands